 - Move the slider all the way down to the Never notify.

+To fix this problem, you can disable this feature by following the steps above.
 After disabling User Account Control, this issue should be permanently resolved.

-Solution 1 – End msiexec.exe process
+1. End msiexec.exe process

 - Open Task Manager by pressing Ctrl + Shift + Esc.